 If you don’t have an Internet connection at home or at your school you might want to use an Internet café to access the web.
 Unfortunately, most Chinese Internet cafés are rather dingy places, and can be hard to find.
 Every now and then some cafés get shut down by government censors, but eventually new ones pop up.

 Browsing Restrictions and the Great China Firewall

 Yes, we know what you’re thinking – how do I access facebook?!
 Most people know China restricts internet usage, however today much of what the rest of the world can view is also available in China.
-There are still a few exceptions though – YouTube, Twitter, and Facebook are all technically unavailable.
+There are still a few exceptions though – YouTube, Twitter, and Facebook can be less easy to access.
 Read our blog to find out more about this subject here!

 Certain websites are blocked by the government censors because they contain certain keywords.
 This is all done automatically with sophisticated software that all internet traffic is filtered through.

 Bypassing this is actually as simple as downloading a computer program to your computer or laptop.
 Most users opt to download software that connects them to a VPN (virtual private network).
 Your internet connection bypasses the censors by tricking them into thinking you are not actually surfing from within China, giving access to all of the websites enjoyed in your home country.
 It can make an internet connection much slower, but if you disable the VPN while surfing “safe” sites and turn it on only when watching YouTube or posting on Facebook, this should be minimal.

 While there are some free VPN services available, you do tend to get what you pay for.
 There are many options out there, so it’s a case of looking into what is best for you.
-Software varies in price from a few pounds a month up to £20 a month, but many companies give good discounts if you subscribe for a full year.
+Software varies in price from $5 – $25 a month, but many companies give good discounts if you subscribe for a full year.
 ‘Strong VPN’ and ‘12VPN’ are just two examples.